irfanhakim-as/linux-wiki/topics/toshy.md

 ### Description

-This details some recommended Toshy configuration options for an improved experience.
+This details the process of configuring Toshy and includes some recommended configuration options for an improved experience.

 ### References